aretaja/ibackupper/README.md

 # ibackupper
-Send incremental-, SQL-, file backups of your data and move compressed old logs to remote target, using rsync and ssh.
+Send incremental, SQL, LDAP, file backups of your data and compressed old logs removal to remote target, using rsync and ssh.
 Optionally create minimal chroot environment on remote target (script included).
 Requires tar, gzip, bash, rsync and cat on both ends and ssh key login without password to remote end.
 Must be executed as root.

 ## Getting Started
 Installation on Debian